nfttrader-io/sdk-js/README.md

 ## Introduction

-The ```NFTTraderSDK``` class object is the way in which you can interact with the NFT Trader Smart Contract in a easier way.
+The ```NFTTraderSDK``` class object is the action to which you can interact with the NFT Trader Smart Contract in a convenient manner.
 It contains a set of methods that allow you to simplify the interaction process with the blockchain.
 The SDK is compatible on the following blockchains:
 - Ethereum Mainnet
 - Ethereum Rinkeby